Ribbon invariants I: Economic extensions

 \section{Economic extensions}

 It is natural to look for extensions of a given ribbon $a$, which are minimizing the number of critical points within a class of simple \textquotedblleft good\textquotedblright\ extensions.
 It turns out that there is such a class, that we call \textquotedblleft economic\textquotedblright \ extensions here.
+(The term \textquotedblleft good function\textquotedblright \ is overused in the literature, so we prefer another one instead.)
 The basic fact about them is that for any ribbon $a\in\mathcal{A}$ there is an economic extension with $\gamma(a)$ critical points, and moreover, any general position extension with $\gamma(a)$ critical points \textit{is} \textit{indispensably} economic.
-Before giving the definition, we show some graphical examples of economic and non-economic extensions at \hyperref[f22]{Fig.~\ref*{f22}} and \hyperref[f23] {Fig.~\ref*{f23}}.
+Before giving the definition, we show some graphical examples of economic and non-economic extensions at \hyperref[f22]{Fig.~\ref*{f22}} and \hyperref[f23]{Fig.~\ref*{f23}}.
 Note that not any Morse extension is an economic one.

 \begin{definition} Let $a=(\varphi,\nu)\in\mathcal{A}$ be a ribbon and $f:\mathbb{B} ^{2}\rightarrow\mathbb{R}$ be an extension with the corresponding boundary data ($f\in\mathcal{F}(a)$).
 Then $f$ is called ``economic'', if